yPhil-gh/Emulsion/README.md

 #### Emulator arguments
 The *optional* arguments for that emulator.
 Most don't need any.

+#### What emulator can I use for <platform> ?
+Consult the wiki to get tips on emulators and settings

 ### Controls
 #### Home Screen (Platform Slideshow)
 ##### Keyboard